Vishekha/ISQA-8086_Readme_Vishekha/Data Entry Analysis.md

 ### Issues Identified with the current Data
 1.The very first issue with the data provided in all the three spreadsheet is that- there is no column capturing data related to *time*.
-As per the backgound description *'aquatic scientists collect plankton samples during both day (e.g. noon) and night (e.g. 2 am) because plankton change their distributions from day to night, and not all species alter their distributions in the same way'*.
+As per the backgound description *'aquatic scientists collect plankton samples during both day (e.g. noon) and night (e.g. 2 am) because plankton change their distributions from day to night, and not all species alter their distributions in the same way'* and thereby time related data is required into the spreadsheets.

 2.The unit for temperature is missing from all the three spreasheets.Different individuals working on the data set could consider different units for the temperature like Kelvin, Celsius or Fahrenheit.